The first pick in the 1987 draft, Ken Griffey Jr. went on to enjoy a Hall of Fame career and cemented his legacy as one of the best to ever play

 1977 Draft – Chicago White Sox

-Baines made his major league debut on Opening Day in 1980 and played for five different teams in a 22-season career that included three different stints with the White Sox.
+Baines made his major league debut on Opening Day in 1980 and played for five different teams in a 22-season Hall of Fame career that included three different stints with the White Sox.
 After a knee injury effectively ended his fielding career in the late 1980s, he found a second life as a designated hitter.

 3. Chipper Jones, SS, Bolles High School (Jacksonville, Fla.)